kitware-resonant/django-auth-style/README.md

 rendered templates will automatically be overridden with styled alternatives.

 ### Template Override

-To customize the styling, create your own template files in a directory named `auth_style` within your project's templates directory.
+To customize the site name (in the upper-left corner), create `auth_style/site_name.html` within your project's templates directory.
+You will be responsible for applying appropriate styling to any text.

 For example:

 ```html
 <span style="font-size: 1.5rem; font-weight: bold; color: #2563eb;">